openstack/openstack-ansible/doc/source/user/security/ssl-certificates.rst

 certificate verification is automatically disabled.

-Self-signed certificates can play an important role in securing internal services within the Openstack-Ansible deployment, as they can only be issued by the private CA associated with the deployment.
+Self-signed certificates can play an important role in securing internal services within the OpenStack-Ansible deployment, as they can only be issued by the private CA associated with the deployment.
 Using mutual TLS between backend services such as RabbitMQ and MariaDB with self-signed certificates and a robust CA setup can ensure that only correctly authenticated clients